Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 - This workflow assumes you’re logging notes from customer calls in HubSpot, and are creating HubSpot tasks for client feature requests, bugs, and other action items that come from those interactions.

-- The sync can also be set up to filter tasks based on deals and companies.
+- Rules can also be set up to filter tasks based on deals and companies.
 Tasks assigned to designated enterprise customers could get automatically forwarded right to the development queue for quick response.
 Then, less impactful or time-sensitive tasks can filter to the normal development triage, to be addressed when they have time.

-- With this sync in place, you can rest assured that your most important clients are being prioritized by your entire organization, not just the account manager.
+- With this workflow in place, you can rest assured that your most important clients are being prioritized by your entire organization, not just the account manager.
 And if anything gets blocked or something is holding up delivery, you can see exactly what progress has been made and even ask for clarification without ever leaving HubSpot.

-Similar syncs can be used to provide product teams feedback from clients, request content assets from marketing, or get approvals from legal teams or your c-suite.
+Similar workflows can be used to provide product teams feedback from clients, request content assets from marketing, or get approvals from legal teams or your c-suite.
 Optimize your remote account management with Unito, so you can spend more time interacting with those customers and less time managing internal work.

 Make remote work comfortable with Unito